Liron-Almog/-Proxy-Tester-Console/README.md

 # Introduction
-In this exercise, you will create a console-based program to test some proxy-like functions that control the downloading of URL resources from the web.
+created a console-based program to test some proxy-like functions that control the downloading of URL resources from the web.

 The program will implement the following options: